Thanksgiving Recipes + Cheat Sheet

 - Drain the potatoes and rinse with water to get any extra debris off.

 - If you want to remove the skins, you'll do it in this step.
 You can easily remove them with a scrubby or thermal gloves.
-I advise against removing the skins, especially since we are only using half Russet potatoes (the Yukon Gold skins are very subtle in texture).
-But it's a personal preference
+If you want to add texture to the potatoes, keep the skins.
+If you want them creamier, remove the skins…it's a personal preference

 - Rice the potatoes with the garlic into a bowl.
 If you don't have a ricer, you can skip this step and mash them when they're back in the pot.

 - Put the potatoes and garlic back into the stock pot and add the butter.
-Start mashing with the potato masher until every potato is opened.
+If you hadn't already riced the potatoes, start mashing with the potato masher until every potato is opened.

 - Add the rest of the ingredients and stir together.
-If you didn't rice them before going into the pot, mash them until it's the texture you like.
+Mix and mash the potatoes until it's the texture you like.
 I like chunkier.
-If they are too thick and chunky, add chicken stock 1/4 cup at a time.
+If they are too thick and chunky for your liking, add chicken stock 1/4 cup at a time.

 - Add salt and white pepper to taste.